geofabrik/OpenRailRouting-doc/src/routing.md

 :-----------|:--------|:-----------
 point       | -       | Specifiy multiple points for which the route should be calculated.
 The order "latitude,longitude" is important.
 Specify at least two points.
 The maximum number depends on the selected package. locale      | en      | The locale of the resulting turn instructions.
-E.g. `pt_PT` for Portuguese or `de` for German. optimize    | `false` | If `false` the order of the locations will be identical to the order of the point parameters.
-If you have more than 2 points you can set this optimize parameter to `true` and the points will be sorted regarding the minimum overall time - e.g. suiteable for sightseeing tours or salesman.
-Keep in mind that the location limit of the [Route Optimization API](./route-optimization.md) applies and the [credit costs](FAQ.md#what-is-one-credit) are higher!
-Note to all customers with a self-hosted license: this parameter is only available if your package includes the Route Optimization API. instructions| `true`  | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
+E.g. `pt_PT` for Portuguese or `de` for German. instructions| `true`  | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicle profiles are listed [here](./supported-vehicle-profiles.md). elevation   | `false` | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
 Additionally a request can fail if the vehicle does not support elevation.
 See the features object for every vehicle.